 Shaw Orchards - White Hall, MD

 Open every Saturday in September and October.
 Their family farm has been producing fruits and vegetables on the Mason-Dixon line for more than 100 years.
-Pumpkin picking, apple picking and hayrides in the fall.
+Pumpkin picking, apple picking and hayrides are available in the fall.
 Pumpkin season generally starts in late September and ends in November.
-Apples available from August through October.
+Apples available from mid-August through October.
 Hayrides are $6 each with a pumpkin included.
-Apple cider is available, pressed locally exclusively for their farm.
+Apple cider is available, pressed locally exclusively for their farm, beginning in mid-September.
 There are also fall decorations available in the Farm Market.
-The address is 5594 Norrisville, Rd., White Hall, MD.
+The address is 5594 Norrisville Road, White Hall, MD.
 It is about 40 miles north of downtown Baltimore.

 Crooked Run Orchard - Purcellville, VA

 Pick your own apples on weekends and extended weekends.
 They grow twelve varieties of apples, starting in August or early September, plus red raspberries, plums and pears.
 Pumpkins and other gourds are available in September and October.
 Price is generally $1 per pound – they take cash or checks only.
 No admission fee, and parking is free.
 Located ten miles west of Leesburg, at 37883 E Main Street, Purcellville VA 20132.
 This family farm dates back six generations.